-This is a 4 or 5 week project.
-21 days for the eggs to hatch + 7 days before we take the chicks back.
+This is a 4 week project.
+It takes 21 days for the eggs to hatch and another 7 days before we take the chicks back to the farm.

 The eggs need looking after.
 You will need to keep an eye on the temperature, humidity and development of the eggs for 3 weeks.